Japanese people in Spain: Institutions

 The Barcelona Suiyokai is an association of Japanese companies that operates in Barcelona.
 It operates a Japanese new year festival.
 In 2004 57 companies were a part of the association.

 In Barcelona there is also a Go club, a Haiku club, an association of Japanese language teachers, an association of the alumni of the Japanese complementary school, a golf club, and a Hispano-Japanese association.

 In addition to the Japanese consulate, in Las Palmas there was the Casa de Japan (日本船員保険福祉会館, Nihon Sen'in Hoken Fukushi Kaikan) and a Japanese association.
 The Casa opened in 1967 in Monte Lentiscal and its annex opened in October 1973.
 The main building closed in June 1981 and the annex closed in December 1985.

 Health care

 From 1971 to 1981 there were Japanese nurses sent to the Queen Victoria and Santa Catalina hospitals in Las Palmas to assist Japanese sailors.

 Education

-Spain has three Japanese international schools: the Japanese School in Barcelona, Colegio Japonés de Las Palmas and the Colegio Japonés de Madrid.
+Spain has two Japanese international schools: the Japanese School in Barcelona and the Colegio Japonés de Madrid.
 The two cities, Barcelona and Madrid, also have weekend Japanese education programmes.